VM Essentials

 Example:

-Imagine your hard disk is like a library with a large number of books.
-You need a place to put those books and read them; therefore the memory serves you as the library desk, where you can access your files much faster, but you still have to pick them from the library.
+Imagine your hard disk is like a library with many books.
+It would help if you had a place to put those books and read them; therefore, the memory serves you as the library desk, where you can access your files much faster, but you still have to pick them up from the library.

 Most operations happen on your desk (your memory).
-In addition, whenever you leave the library everything goes away from your desk back to the shelves of your library (your hard disk).
+In addition, whenever you leave the library, everything goes away from your desk back to your library's shelves (your hard disk).

 Hard drive: persistent storage.